 We strive to be as near a zero-waste establishment as possible.
-Sustainability was a focus throughout construction of the building and is a key part of our business plan.
 We are composting the majority of our waste, recycling another large piece and producing a relatively small amount of garbage.
 All of our service-ware is either reusable or compostable (even when it looks like plastic!) so customers also play a role in helping with our zero-waste goals!

 Sandcastle took on the task of updating the concession building at Lake Nokomis.
 We took this opportunity to work with fellow south Minneapolis talent.
 Here is our team:

 John Booth, Contractor

 John Booth has been in the design and construction business for ten years.
 He works with his clients to consciously design and build stylish and efficient personal environments while having a minimal impact on the greater environment.

 708 W 40th Street

 Paul and Wynne are LOCUS founders.
 They designed and built their own homes and practiced sustainability before everything became “green.”
 With a wall of design awards you may still find them wading through junkyards with clients looking for the right patina.
 They blog on sustainability and lecture on relationship based creativity.